aaronlippold/xccdf2inspec/README.md

 # xccdf2inspec
-WIP: The XCCDF to InSpec parser scans and extracts the controls defined in the DISA XCCDF STIG XML documents and converts them into InSpec control 'stubs' to help ease the pain of inspec profile developers everywhere.
+The XCCDF to InSpec parser scans and extracts the controls defined in the DISA XCCDF STIG XML documents and converts them into InSpec control 'stubs' to help ease the pain of InSpec profile developers everywhere.

 # Usage
 ## Command Line